 Best at the golden hour and between high and low tide.
 At high tide, you might not be able to walk through the rock.
 At low tide, the cave is dry inside.
 Tide times

-Don't miss the nearby Hot Water Beach in Whitianga at low tide!
+Don't miss the nearby Hot Water Beach two hours either side of low tide!
+Read on for more information about this amazing beach.

 Coromandel is a year-round destination with a mild climate.
 The rainfall on the Coromandel peninsula is sometimes significant even in summer.
 The weather is influenced by the mountain range and the sea.
 The "driest" months are from December to April.
 The summer around Hahei has a mean daily temperature of 24 degrees and can be up to 30.
 In autumn the temperature is getting cooler but weather can be excellent even for swimming until the end of April.
 The most rainfall in winter with its peak in June.
 This is also the coldest month.
 The winter temperature can be 12-14 degrees and drop to 6-8 degrees.
 Frost is not common.